Tags

 Sturdy vegetables seem to do the best with mock frying–OK, roasting–cauliflower is our absolute favorite, but carrots, broccoli, and mushrooms are also quite tasty.

-Confession: I don’t find the mushrooms to be at all tasty, but the Bacon Slayer loves them so they will occasionally make an appearance.
+Confession: I don’t find mushrooms to be at all tasty, but the Bacon Slayer loves them, so they will occasionally make an appearance.

 Preheat the oven to 400° F and then line a large baking sheet with parchment paper.